lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 simple.

 This idea is often met with some resistance by developers because they find the constraint too strong.
-In practice, I haven't met any strong argument in favour of multiple versions of the same language.
+In practice, I haven't met any good argument in favour of multiple versions of the same language.
 There may be some exceptions for dependencies.

 This one-version approach is even more interesting with internal dependencies.
 In a polyrepo setup, internal libraries must be treated as if they were a public library.
 They need a release cycle.

 In a monorepo setup, you can have the whole company on the latest and only